Something for everyone from VW's popular medium van

 At launch, the T6 was available in two bodylengths, three roof heights and four nominal gross vehicle weights (2.6 tonnes to 3.2 tonnes), providing payloads from around 700kg to over 1,300kg.

 However, in early 2018, the Medium roof height was dropped from the UK range (due to lack of interest from buyers); this means only Low and High roof Transporters were available to buy new from this point on.

 As for trim levels, the T6 initially launched with three: Startline, Trendline and Highline.
-The high-spec, high-cost Sportine was added in late 2016 (picutred above), with an Edition model following in 2017 featuring snazy graphics, LED headlights and sat-nav as standard.
+The high-spec, high-cost Sportline was added in late 2016 (pictured above), with an Edition model following in 2017 featuring snazy graphics, LED headlights and sat-nav as standard.

 For the T6.1 facelift, VW has reduced the trim choice slighty, with just Startline and Highline offered initially, no mid-spec Trendline coming at all and Sportline following later.
 This reflects the way the UK market is divided between buyers who want a basic van and those (typically owner-operators) who want something as luxurious and car-like as possible.

 Manual and automatic gearboxes are available, plus both front-wheel drive and 4Motion four-wheel drive.

 VW's well-respected 2.0-litre TDI turbodiesel engines power the majority of Transporters, offering a wide choice of outputs from 84hp right up to 204hp (90hp to 199hp for the T6.1).

 In mid-2017, VW added a choice of two new 2.0-litre TSI turbo petrol engines to the Transporter range.
 A unique offering in the medium van sector in the UK, these were aimed at buyers concerned about diesel emissions, those who do shorter journeys, or those who simply prefer smooth petrol performance.